ALTHEA TALBOT-HOWARD

 In August 1990, a friend who was studying on the Royal Academy of Music's postgraduate course with me, kindly invited me to visit Yorkshire.
 I stayed with him and his parents for three days, and, during that time, we drove over to Rievaulx Abbey.

 We arrived at the end of day, and we were the only ones there.
-We were able to walk straight onto the site, and I really enjoyed seeing this beautiful monument for the first time, just as the late summer day began to draw to a close.
+We were free to walk straight onto the site, and I really enjoyed seeing this beautiful monument for the first time, just as the late summer day began to draw to a close.

 Rievaulx Abbey was only in use for 400 years.
 It has been a ruin longer than it served as a functioning monastery!
 For many centuries, visitors have travelled from near and far to see it.
 Some of those happy occasions feature towards the middle of the piece, inspired by the picture at the bottom of this page.